 More than 2,200 companies, some of which are the most important in the market, will exhibit at Mobile World Congress 2017.
 Brands like AOL, Cisco Systems, Deutsche Telekom, Ericsson, Google, Hewlett Packard Enterprise, HTC, Huawei, IBM, Intel, Lenovo, LG, Microsoft, NEC, Nokia Solutions and Networks, Oracle, Orange, Philips Lighting, Qualcomm Incorporated, Samsung Electronics, SAP, Sony Mobile, Telefónica, Vodafone and ZTE, are just some of the regulars in attendance.
 Moreover, besides the mobile and telecommunications industry, automakers Ford, Peugeot, SEAT, Mercedes-Benz, along with BMW—which will be participating for the first time by running a driverless car experience in the exhibition space between Halls 3 and 5—will be showing off the latest in smart car innovations.

-MWC is so much more than just a tech event; it gives one a glimpse into the future in the mobile world which nowadays, affects everything else.
+To know how important is Mobile World Congress is, you must know that it’s so much more than just a tech even.
+It also gives a glimpse into the future in the mobile world which nowadays, affects everything else.
 Being there puts your finger on the pulse of innovation, and in the information age, this can be very advantageous.

 From the business standpoint, MWC is an ideal platform to position the company´s image, to face off and outshine the competition in an intense 4-day event.
 The massive media coverage is highly advantageous, and due to this companies seize this once-a-year opportunity to do highly-publicized launches of their products.